Academic Information and Policies

 Entry, Search and Seizure

-Waldorf University recognizes the right of students to protection against unreasonable search and entry of their rooms.
-However, the quality of life in the residence halls is a proper aim of policy and practice at a university such as Waldorf which is traditionally a residential school.
-To safeguard the rights of students and still ensure the quality of collegial life, Waldorf has instituted certain regulations governing entry, search of student rooms, and seizure of student property.
+Waldorf University recognizes students' right to protection against unreasonable search and entry of their rooms.
+However, the quality of life in the residence halls is a proper aim of policy and practice at a university such as Waldorf, which is traditionally a residential school.
+To safeguard students' rights and ensure the quality of collegial life, Waldorf has instituted specific regulations governing entry, search/seizure in and of student rooms, and seizure of student property.

-Entry may take place by a University staff member without prior notification for repair request, maintenance or its assessment, or when there is imminent danger to the health and welfare of students.
+A university staff member may enter without prior notification for repair requests, maintenance, or assessment or when there is imminent danger to the health and welfare of students.

 AnchorStudent Organizations and Structure